stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/A - Implementing the Anchor Server.md

 * [Python scripts](/end-to-end-tests/end_to_end_tests.py):
     * They contain end-to-end tests for [SEP-31] with and without [SEP-38].
     * The script takes the role of the Sending Anchor, testing the Platform role as a Receiving Anchor.

+## Anchor Server Implementation Resources

+In the Step-by-step section below, we will require you to implement the following features:
+- Make available (or deploy) a queue service, such as Kafka or SQS, for instance.
+- Make available a database, such as SQLite, Postgres or MySQL, for instance.
+- Implement what we call the Anchor Server, providing the [Callback API] endpoints.
+- Connect the Anchor Server with the queue service so it can listen and respond to async [Events].
+- Implement calls to the [Platform API], in order to update the Platform's state on a given transaction.

 ## Step-by-step Anchor Server Implementation